nishanthCACS/Surface-MOTIF-detection/README.md

 The underling hypotheis is just only considering surface residues to classify the proteins' functionality.
 Inorder to do this canser based functions such as ONGO Vs TSG PDBs are used.

+These repositary contains the projects(approaches) related to my desseration work, thus the codes and reports presented in the repositery copyright reserved to ULL.

 # Approaches
-These repositary contains the projects related to my desseration work, thus the codes and reports presented in the repositery copyright reserved to ULL.

  ## Excaustive_search ##
 As name claims searching all possible MOTIFs on the surface of protein structure.